grtcdr/pkgbuild/README.md

 ## Usage
 > THESE RECIPES ARE PROVIDED WITHOUT WARRANTY OF ANY KIND.

+1. Clone the repository.
-1. Navigate to the directory which contains the package you'd like to install.
+2. Navigate to the directory which contains the package you'd like to install.
-2. Run `makepkg -sci`.
+3. Run `makepkg -sci`.
-3. Enjoy.
+4. Enjoy.